hao-lee/Graphvizer/README.md

 `git clone` this project to your system or just download the zip file from GitHub and decompress it.
 Now you have got the `Graphvizer` directory.

 Using the Sublime Text 3 menu `Preferences -> Browse Packages...` to find out your package directory path.
 On my `Windows 7`, the path is `D:\Sublime Text 3\Data\Packages`.
 Move the entire `Graphvizer` directory into the package directory.
 Press `Ctrl+Shift+P` in Sublime and run `Satisfy Dependencies`.
 Restart Sublime.
 Done!

+## 3. Upgrade

+I will release a new version if someone reports a bug or if I have a new idea.
+You can use Package Control to upgrade this package.

 ---